 Traders will go for such a strategy if they expect a moderate move in the price of the security.

-The maximum that you can lose in such a strategy is the amount you paid (debit vertical spread).
-Or, the difference between the two strike prices less any credit that you got (credit spread).
-As said above, the risk is less, but at the same time profit potential is also less.
+The maximum you can lose in such a strategy is the amount you paid (debit vertical spread).
+Or the difference between the two strike prices less any credit that you got (credit spread).
+As said above, the risk is less, but at the same time, the profit potential is also less.
 The maximum return you can get is the difference between the strike prices less the amount paid (debit vertical spread).
-Or, the credit received in case of credit vertical spread.
+Or the credit received in case of credit vertical spread.

 Safe in High Volatility Environment

 If a trader expects the price of a security to move in one direction, then there are good chances that the market would also have the same expectations.
 This would lead to implied volatility, resulting in pushing the price of the options up.
 So, by buying and selling the option, you not only benefit from the high premium, but you also get to save yourself if the volatility affects both options.